HMRC Opens Pilot Phase for MTD VAT filers

 HMRC has further deffered the mandate to 1st October 2019 from 1st April 2019 for around 3.5% of the total VAT registered entities after considering the concerns from businesses who have complex accounts and provided them with a breathing period of six months to prepare their accounts and testing of services with HMRC before they are necessitated to join.

-In order to join the pilot, entities or individuals will need to work with software providers who are capable of interfacing with the HMRC Gateway.
+To join the pilot, entities or individuals will need to work with software providers who are capable of interfacing with the HMRC Gateway.
 HMRC has provided a list of software providers on their website.
 Once the software is selected, companies require the Government Gateway user ID and password used to submit their VAT returns online, along with their existing VAT registration number.

 Further information about the pilot and MTD guidance can be found below: